aws-samples/sample-financial-fraud-detection-with-nvidia/README.md

 - understand how to deploy container-based microservices
 - understands how to run a Jupyter notebook

-This notebook is a simple example of how to orchestrate a financial fraud detection workflow that leverage the financial-fraud-training microservice.
-The notebook using a synthetic dataset and output the accuracy and a confusion matrix.
-In a production environment, real data would be used, but the workflow is the same.
+This notebook is a simple example of how to orchestrate a financial fraud detection workflow that leverages the financial-fraud-training microservice.
+The notebook uses a synthetic dataset and produces the accuracy and a confusion matrix.
+Using real data in a production environment would not alter the workflow.

 <br>